 The AC 23S Crossover has been discontinued.
-Consider these alternatives:
+Consider the HAL3s, which includes all your system processing:

 The Rane AC 23S Active Crossover can be configured as a stereo 2- or 3-way, or a mono 4- or 5-way.
 It employs 4th-order Linkwitz-Riley filter alignments to minimize phase difficulties in the critical crossover region.
 The AC 23S uses XLR connectors with active balanced Inputs and Outputs.